vitessio/website/content/en/docs/25.0/user-guides/operating-vitess/backup-and-restore/overview.md

         Must be greater than or equal to <code>builtinbackup-file-chunk-size</code>;
         this is validated when the backup starts, and a violation fails the backup.
         <br><br>
-        <b>Compatibility note:</b> Backups created with chunking enabled are
+        <b>Compatibility note:</b> Backups created with chunking enabled
-        <b>not restorable by older Vitess versions</b> that do not understand the
+        <b>cannot be restored by Vitess versions earlier than v25</b>, as these versions do not understand the
         <code>Chunks</code> field in the backup MANIFEST.
 See more below.
       </td>
     </tr>